paps/api-store/store/Instagram Auto Commenter/Instagram Auto Commenter.md

-# Extract every comments out of a list of Instagram posts
+# Auto comment Instagram posts

-**Whoever is closest to his or her audience wins**.
-In order to deliver the best content, product or service to your audience, you have to know what they think, like, not like, and so much more.

-Too many brands _assume_ what their audience likes.
-This API is here to validate, or better, invalidate, your assumptions and have **scientific intelligence over reactions to your content**.

-Our tool will extract from a list of Instagram every single comments' and all available information.
-What will you do with it: Spreadsheet statistics?
-Language analysis to find new keywords?
-Something else?

 # What will you need? ⚙️

 - **Session cookie**: Your session cookie from Instagram.
-- **Spreadsheet URL**: The link of a Google Spreadsheet with Instagram posts URLs in it.
+- **Spreadsheet URL**: The link of a Google Spreadsheet with Instagram posts URLs in one column, a list of messages in another column.
-- **Number of comments per post**: The number of comments you want to collect per post.
-If left empty, the API will scrape all comments.
 - **Number of posts per launch**: The number of posts to process per API launch.

 _(**You already have all that?**  Click straight away on **"Use this API"**)_